 Has Your Frozen Breastmilk Gone Bad?

-In very rare cases, some mothers - who have meticulously expressed and frozen their breastmilk - have discovered to their dismay that it has all spoiled.
+In very rare cases, some mothers - who have meticulously expressed and frozen their breastmilk - have discovered to their dismay that it has an unpleasant smell.
 This happens when a mother produces milk that is high in lipase, the enzyme that breaks down fat in the milk.
 Depending upon the level, some mothers notice this rancid smell after their milk has been stored in the refrigerator; others notice it only after the milk has been frozen for awhile and then thawed.
 Thankfully, this doesn't happen often and can be prevented if the lipase is detected before the milk is frozen.

-More Storage Tips
+More Breastmilk Storage Tips

 Pump, store, protect and thaw your breastmilk with Lansinoh Breastmilk Storage Bags.